Divine2k/Online-Hotel-Booking/README.md

 # Online-Hotel-Booking

-This is a C# and Razor based project.
+This is a mini-project built using C# and Razor.
 For the database we used MySQL.

 # Major Contributers